noisebridge/PythonClass/course/tree-search-algorithms.md

 * If not, repeat on both the left and then the right children

-Let's try to code this up in Python using the file 'exercise.py' which has placeholders for our code:
+Let's try to code this up in Python using the file 'exercise.py' which has an example `tree` and placeholders for our code:

 ```
 virtualenv venv